This eight page brochure provides an overview of the grant programs and other services available from the Bureau of Recreation and Conservation.

 The Pennsylvania Coastal Zone Management Program (PCZMP) works to enhance the Commonwealth’s capacity to manage the natural, recreational, and historic resources of its two geographically distinct Coastal Zones and coastal watersheds.

-The annual reports provide an overview of farmland preservation tools in Pennsylvania and their track record for 2015, 2014, 2013, 2010, 2009 and 2008.
+The annual reports provide an overview of farmland preservation tools in Pennsylvania and their track record.
 They include data on the participation in the Clean and Green program and a list of all agricultural security areas in the state by county and township.

 This comprehensive resource guide is designed to help staff and volunteers responsible for managing municipal recreation and parks services wade through the maze of financing possibilities.

 The purpose of this guide is to offer, in a single source, a thorough and accurate rundown of the state funding opportunities for conservation, preservation, and recreation projects throughout the commonwealth.

 This website is intended to provide applicants with guidance necessary to apply for Pennsylvania Coaztal Zone Management (CZM) Program grants, including information concerning eligibility, activities that may be funded, federal funding conditions and application procedures.